Guide for Authors

 Appendix and Supplementary Data

 Appendix and supplementary data are optional.
 They may contain supplementary material, explanations, and elaborations that are not essential to other major sections but are helpful to the reader.
 They are not directly presented on the article but can be download via a link on the web page.
-The names should be as follows: Appendix Table 1, Appendix Table 2, etc., Appendix Fig. 1, Appendix Fig. 2, etc., or Table S1, Table S2, etc., Fig. S1, Fig. S2, etc., or Supplementary data for xxx, etc.
+The supplemental Table and Figure names should be as follows: Table S1, Table S2, etc., Fig. S1, Fig. S2, etc.

 Units of Measure